Learn how to make a Southern staple - spoon bread - with this tried-and-true homemade recipe! You'll be rewarded with light, fluffy baked spoon bread.

 Description

 Learn how to make spoon bread from scratch with this homemade recipe!
 A Southern staple and Kentucky classic, I describe spoon bread as grits meets cornbread in all the right ways.
 Light and fluffy, this bread dish is the ultimate southern comfort food!
-Serve hot immediately out of the oven.
+Serve hot immediately out of the oven with a large pad of butter.

 Ingredients